Eliane Wigzell - Crickhowell Union Workhouse; the "Spike" and its People - Thursday 12th March

 Venue: Bowls Pavilion, Crickhowell (Bar Available)

-Eliane Wigzell appears as a committee member of the Crickhowell District Archive Centre (CDAC), based in Crickhowell, Powys, Wales.
+Eliane Wigzell is a committee member of the Crickhowell District Archive Centre (CDAC), based in Crickhowell, who’s work helps preserve and promote the history of Crickhowell and its surroundings (in Powys, Wales).

-At CDAC she likely helps with archival work: cataloguing, research, assisting the public with enquiries, preserving local documents, and writing about local history.
+She is active in local‐history circles and in CDAC she is involved in archival work: cataloguing, research, assisting the public with enquiries, preserving local documents, and writing about local history.
 The Centre itself states it is run by volunteers, preserves documents relevant to the town and district, allows public access and research.